 Below: Once the finish softens, remove it using a scraper or putty knife and scraping it off moving in the direction of the grain when possible.

 Continue until all the finish is removed.
 You may find that there is still finish in a few areas that did not scrape off.
 Just re-apply stripper to those areas and repeat the process.

 Below is what you will be left with after scraping the stripper off.

 Below: It's now time to clean the table.
-We will do this using lacquer thinner and either a coarse Scotch Brite pad or #3 steel wool.
+We will do this using lacquer thinner.
+You can get lacquer thinner here through Amazon.
+OR at your local hardware store.
+I find the prices to be around the same. and either these stripping pads or #3 steel wool.
 Pour the lacquer thinner into a container and dip the scrubbing pad into the thinner.
 Scrub the table moving the pad in circular motions.